NailoTB/ising-model-in-cpp/README.md

 The first simulation depicts the magnetization process from a dispersed state at T = 1.
 The second simulation depicts the phase transition from a magnetized state to a dispersed state.

 The scripts compile the simulator, runs it and creates an animation.
 The initial state is seeded.
 The spin-flip algorithm is the Metropolis-Hastings algorithm.

 To do: More refactoring.
 Explain physics.
+Make plotter smarter.

 <p align="center">
   <img height="400" src="https://github.com/NailoTB/spins-on-lattice/blob/main/metastable_animation.gif">